 If the doctor suspects lung cancer, they’ll order screening and other tests to confirm a diagnosis.

-A 2005 study that looked at the symptoms of British lung cancer patients at the time of their diagnosis found that in addition to cigarette smoking, there were seven common symptoms associated with lung cancer at diagnosis:
+An older 2005 study that looked at the symptoms of British lung cancer patients at the time of their diagnosis found that in addition to cigarette smoking, there were several common symptoms associated with lung cancer at diagnosis:

 - spitting up blood (hemoptysis)